We all want to have our content ranked first on Google and other search engines such as Bing/Yahoo as well.

 - Number of competitive sites which are triggered by that phrase

 - Potential visits to your sites if you are on 1st page of search engines

 - Overall keywords quality indicator

-- List of suggested keywords that are similar to that one you just typed
+- List of suggested keywords that are similar to the one you just typed

 - Related keywords to your targeted keyword